balpal4495/compute-anagrams/README.md

 # compute-anagrams

-Was built using node v14 so pleasure ensure that is pre installed before running.
+Was built using node v14 so please ensure that is pre installed before running.

 to run